otrv4/otrv4/architecture-decisions/005-mix-key.md

 This proposal specifies:

 1. Adding an extra key to mix in with the ECDH key when deriving a new root key.
 2. An algorithm for ratcheting and deriving this mix key.

 This proposal does not change the Double Ratchet algorithm with the exception of how to derive root keys.

 The first 3072-bit DH key agreement takes place in the DAKE.
 See Nik Unger's paper ([1]), which specifies Transitionally Secure Spawn.
 The difference to this entry in the paper is that we are trying to protect against elliptic curve weaknesses, and SIDH ([2]) is specific for postquantum resistance.
-So this will instead use a classic Diffie Hellman key exchange.
+So we will instead use a classic Diffie Hellman key exchange.

 The options for ratcheting/re-deriving this mix key are:

 1. Obtain every mix key from a DH function which requires the other party to contribute to the computation.
 2. Obtain a mix key with DH functions which requires the other party to contribute to the computation every n times.
 Between these derivations, the mix keys are obtained using a KDF that is seeded with the last DH key.
 We propose n = 3, but this can be adjusted depending on performance.

 ### Algorithm